access & special needs

 In addition, we are constantly seeking ways to provide specialized programming to meet the needs of any child.
 Check out our resources below and find what best fits for your child!

-Beginning in June, the first Friday of every month from 9:00am-10:00am, Knock Knock will host a low sensory morning, allowing children with sensory issues to experience and enjoy the museum’s Learning Zones without the noise and crowds common during regular hours.
-Sensory Friendly Friday is an exclusive event for children with Autism Spectrum Disorders (ASD) or sensory processing differences to have a fun, enjoyable and interactive learning experience in a comfortable and accepting environment!
+Beginning in June, Knock Knock will host a monthly low sensory program, allowing children to experience and enjoy the museum’s Learning Zones without the noise and crowds common during regular hours.
+This program is an exclusive event for children with Autism Spectrum Disorders (ASD) or sensory processing differences to have a fun, enjoyable and interactive learning experience in a comfortable and accepting environment!
 For more information on this program, please email firstname.lastname@example.org.